Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Inner-outer variants of CMRH for shifted systems

-Based on the strategy proposed by Baumann and van Gijzen in \cite{MBMBG}, we now present a new nested multi-shift Krylov solver in which the shifted Hessenberg (\texttt{msHessen}) \cite{XMGTZHG} is used as inner preconditioner and flexible CMRH (\texttt{FCMRH}) is used as an outer Krylov iteration.
-We note that the shifted FOM and the flexible shifted GMRES methods \cite{YSaadA} are related to the shifted Hessenberg and the flexible shifted CMRH methods, respectively.
-The Hessenberg relation (\ref{eq2.1}) can be extended as follows,
+Based on the strategy proposed by Baumann and van Gijzen in \cite{MBMBG}, we now present a new nested multi-shifted Krylov solver in which the shifted Hessenberg (\texttt{msHessen}) method~\cite{XMGTZHG} is used as an inner preconditioner and flexible CMRH (\texttt{FCMRH}) is used as the outer Krylov iteration.
+We note that shifted FOM and flexible shifted GMRES \cite{YSaadA} are related to the shifted Hessenberg and the flexible shifted CMRH methods, respectively.
+The Hessenberg relation given by Eq.~(\ref{eq2.1}) can be extended as follows,